L0ren2/songbook/README.md

 ## Videos and documentation are inconsistent!

-If you don't know what this passage is, in short: I made a view videos where I talk about this stuff, showing examples.
+If you don't know what this passage is, in short: I made a few videos where I talk about this stuff, showing examples.
 The videos are on YouTube, however they are not listed and I will not share the link publically.
 Now that you know, re-read the title of this section.

 In this case, the documentation here is right.
 This is because it takes a lot longer to make and re-make a video than to change up some words in a document like this.